-(a) There should be a clear functional separation of (i) trading, (ii) settlement, monitoring and control and (iii) accounting.
-Similarly, there should be a functional separation of trading and back office functions relating to banks' own Investment Accounts, Portfolio

-Management Scheme (PMS) Clients' Accounts and other Constituents (including brokers') accounts.
+- (a) There should be a clear functional separation of (i) trading, (ii) settlement, monitoring and control and (iii) accounting.
+Similarly, there should be a functional separation of trading and back office functions relating to banks' own Investment Accounts, Portfolio Management Scheme (PMS) Clients' Accounts and other Constituents (including brokers') accounts.
 The Portfolio Management service may be provided to clients, subject to strictly following the guidelines in regard thereto (covered in paragraph 1.3.3).
-Further, PMS Clients Accounts should be subjected to a separate audit by external auditors.
+Further, PMS Clients Accounts should be subjected to a separate audit by external auditors. - (b) In the interest of maintaining integrity and orderly conditions in the government securities market, all SGL / CSGL account holders should adhere to the FIMMDA code of conduct while executing trades on NDS-OM and in the OTC market.

-- (b) For every transaction entered into, the trading desk should prepare a deal slip which should contain data relating to nature of the deal, name of the counter-party, whether it is a direct deal or through a broker, and if through a broker, name of the broker, details of security, amount, price, contract date and time.
+- (c) For every transaction entered into, the trading desk should prepare a deal slip which should contain data relating to nature of the deal, name of the counter-party, whether it is a direct deal or through a broker, and if through a broker, name of the broker, details of security, amount, price, contract date and time.
 The deal slips should be serially numbered and controlled separately to ensure that each deal slip has been properly accounted for.
 Once the deal is concluded, the dealer should immediately pass on the deal slip to the back office for recording and processing.
 For each deal there must be a system of issue of confirmation to the counterparty.
-The timely receipt of requisite written confirmation from the counterparty, which must include all essential details of the contract, should be monitored by the back office. - (c) With respect to transactions matched on the NDS-OM module, since CCIL is the central counterparty to all deals, exposure of any counterparty for a trade is only to CCIL and not to the entity with whom a deal matches.
+The timely receipt of requisite written confirmation from the counterparty, which must include all essential details of the contract, should be monitored by the back office. - (d) With respect to transactions matched on the NDS-OM module, since CCIL is the central counterparty to all deals, exposure of any counterparty for a trade is only to CCIL and not to the entity with whom a deal matches.
 Besides, details of all deals on NDS-OM are available to the counterparties as and when required by way of reports on NDS-OM itself.
 In view of the above, the need for counterparty confirmation of deals matched on NDS-OM does not arise.
-The deals in Government security transactions in OTC market that are mandated to be settled through CCIL by reporting on the NDS, are not required to be confirmed physically as OTC deals depend on electronic confirmation by the back offices of both the counterparties on NDS system like the NDS-OM deals.
+The deals in Government Security transactions in OTC market that are mandated to be settled through CCIL by reporting on the NDS, are not required to be confirmed physically as OTC deals depend on electronic confirmation by the back offices of both the counterparties on NDS system like the NDS-OM deals.

-However, all government securities transactions, other than those mentioned above, will continue to be physically confirmed by the back offices of the counterparties, as hitherto
+However, all Government Securities transactions, other than those mentioned above, will continue to be physically confirmed by the back offices of the counterparties, as hitherto.